The ‘Neighbouring Countries of India’ is an important General Awareness topic for the various Government exams conducted in the country.

 India’s Neighbouring Countries – Capital & State Borders

-The table given below gives the list of neighbouring countries of India along with their capital and Indian states that they share border with:
+The table given below gives the list of neighbouring countries of India and their capitals along with the Indian states that they share the border with:

 |Bangladesh||Dhaka||West Bengal, Meghalaya, Mizoram, Tripura and Assam|